-

 The paradox of power play

-Presented at: Internal Seminar (Unibo), Internal Seminar (ENS, Lyon)
+Presented at: Internal Seminar (University of Bologna), Internal Seminar (ENS, Lyon)

 ABSTRACT